Salix07/final-reality-Salix07/README.md

 Also, specialized tests were created for each PlayerCharacter, which inherit from this abstract class.

 For the enemies, an EnemyTest was created.
 This class tests all their methods.
-For the weapons, specific tests were also created for each ne (AxeTest, BowTest, KnifeTest, StaffTest, SwordTest).
+For the weapons, specific tests were also created for each of them (AxeTest, BowTest, KnifeTest, StaffTest, SwordTest).

 For the game controller, player inventory, event handlers and game phases just a few tests were done.
-This test simulated an instance of the game (equipping weapons and combat to the death through the turn system), where it was possible to evaluate that the logic was well implemented.
+This test simulated an instance of the game (weapon equipment, combat through the turn system, etc), where it was possible to evaluate that the logic was well implemented.

 <h2 id="credits">Credits</h2>